nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 ## Debian
 [Node.js is available in official repo for Debian Sid(unstable)](http://packages.debian.org/search?searchon=names&keywords=nodejs).

-For Debian Squeeze, your best bet is to compile node by yourself:
+For Debian Squeeze, your best bet is to compile node by yourself (as `root`):

     # apt-get update
     # apt-get install git-core curl build-essential openssl libssl-dev